Zarhult/jstats/README.md

 # jstats

 `jstats` is a python script intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
+Features include:
+* Works on websites, html files, and text files
+* Generates frequency lists (of unknown morphemes only, if desired)
-Currently, it can analyze text files, html files, and webpages.
-It outputs a frequency list generated from the text as well as some numbers regarding how many morphemes would need to be known to reach a certain level of comprehension.
+* Determines how many of the most frequent morphemes must be known for a certain level of comprehension
+* Import text file containing known morphemes, to personalize results

+For instance, suppose you are an intermediate learner and you want to read a Japanese novel you found on a webpage.
+Assuming you use Anki, you could export your deck as a .txt file, then feed that and the URL to `jstats`.
+The result would be a text file telling you what your current percent comprehension is, what the most common unknown morphemes are, and how many of them you need to learn to reach, say, 90% comprehension.
+This will give you an idea of how hard the novel will be for you, and a list of the most important words to learn to quickly bring up your comprehension of the desired novel.

 # Installation